 Thomas knew from his previous career that every congressional office has at least one caseworker.

 The caseworker’s job is to help constituents interface with federal agencies.
 Typically, this involves helping individuals with Social Security, Medicare and Veterans Affairs (VA) requests.
-But they can also assist with inquiries, such as for student loans.
+But they can also assist with inquiries, such as for student loans and federal student loan repayment.

 The best way to find your congressional caseworker is through your congressperson’s website.
 You can identify your congressperson by entering your zip code on the “Find Your Representative” page of the U.S. House of Representatives website.